Riesz transforms and Sobolev spaces associated to the partial harmonic oscillator: Abstract

-Utilizing heat kernel estimates, we first define the fractional powers of \(\AH\) and show that its negative powers are well-defined on $L^p(\mathbb R^{d+1})$ for $p\in [1,\infty]$.
-We then define associated Riesz transforms and show that they are bounded on classical Sobolev spaces by using a modified symbol calculus that is tailored to our operator.
+and show that its negative powers are well defined on $L^p(\mathbb R^{d+1})$ for $p\in [1,\infty]$.
+We then define associated Riesz transforms and show that they are bounded on classical Sobolev spaces by the calculus of symbols.

-Secondly, using the fractional powers and a decomposition of $\AH$ into first-order operators, we define two families of Sobolev spaces associated to it, and show the equivalence of these families for integer indices.
-The adapted symbol class allows us to prove that the Riesz type transforms are also bounded on these Sobolev spaces.
+Secondly, by a factorization of the operator $H_{\textup{par}}$, we define two families of Sobolev spaces with positive integer indices, and show the equivalence between them by the boundedness of Riesz transforms.
+Moreover, the adapted symbolic calculus also implies the boundedness of Riesz transforms on the Sobolev spaces associated to the partial harmonic oscillator $H_{\textup{par}}$.

-We lastly demonstrate our applications of proving variants of the Hardy--Littlewood--Sobolev inequality, the Gagliardo--Nirenberg--Sobolev inequality, and Hardy's inequality adapted to the partial harmonic oscillator $\AH$.
+Lastly, as applications of our results, we obtain the revised Hardy--Littlewood--Sobolev inequality, the Gagliardo--Nirenberg--Sobolev inequality, and Hardy's inequality in the potential space $L_{H_{\textup{par}}}^{\alpha, p}$.